Click on the pink tape measure to see the report!

 In Malden Manor we have an amazing open meadow alongside the Hogsmill river.
 However this meadow is separated from a large residential area by a daunting concrete railway bridge that has been used for many years as a graffiti hot spot.
 This has put people and families off using this meadow (which is the site where the famous painting Ophelia by artist Millais was painted).
 We want to transform the underneath of this bridge by working with the community (including students from local schools, the scouts, the local church, mosque and rotary club) to design and create a vibrant mosaic celebrating the local community.
-We will find out if we've got planning permission for the project by mid August.
-If we don't get it, then the campaign will be cancelled and no pledges will be collected.

 What we'll deliver: